 1 to one block

-in each of the two subsystems because of the hierarchal nature of
+in each of the two subsystems because of the hierarchical nature of

 the subsystems within a model.
 Simulink never compares the priorities